 An inherited IRA

-If you inherit a traditional IRA before age 59 1/2, you can take penalty-free withdrawals, but will need to pay income tax on each distribution.
+If you inherit a traditional IRA before age 59 1/2, you can take penalty-free withdrawals, but you will need to pay income tax on each distribution.
 If the original account owner passed away after Jan.
-1, 2020, you will be required to withdrawal all assets from the inherited IRA within 10 years of the IRA owner’s death, unless you are a surviving spouse, minor child, disabled, chronically ill or up to 10 years younger than the original account owner.
+1, 2020, you will be required to withdraw all assets from the inherited IRA within 10 years of the IRA owner’s death, unless you are a surviving spouse, minor child, disabled, chronically ill or up to 10 years younger than the original account owner.
 However, if you inherit an IRA from your spouse and elect to treat it as your own, distributions before age 59 1/2 will be subject to the early withdrawal penalty.

 Leave the money in a 401(k).